capejs/capejs/content/tutorials/capejs_primer/17_collection_agent1.md

 ----

 The function to toggle the flag "done" of the task and the function to delete tasks don't move yet.
-On [Next lecture](../18_collection_agent2), I'll modify a part related these functions.
+On [the next lecture](../18_collection_agent2), I'll modify a part related these functions.